-In 2012, 26 percent of young people in Ghana between the ages of 15 and 24 were unemployed.3 The skills deficit in Ghana is partly driven by an education system in which a large number of students fail to progress beyond junior high school.
-Access to senior high school is based on performance in national examinations and places are often limited; in 2011/2012 only 50 percent of qualified students transitioned to senior high school, and the gross enrollment ratio for senior high school was only 37 percent.4 The gross enrolment ratio in public technical and vocational training institutions was just 3.5 percent.
-Limited capacities at government schools and public and private training institutions combined with costly fees prevent many young people from furthering their education and improving their skills.
+In 2012, 26 percent of people in Ghana between the ages of 15 and 24 were unemployed.3 These employment challenges are driven in part by limited labor market skills among Ghanaian youth.
+The skills deficit is partly driven by an education system in which a large number of students fail to progress beyond junior high school.
+Access to senior high school is based on performance in national exams and places are limited: in 2011/2012 only 50 percent of qualified students transitioned to senior high school, and enrollment for senior high school was only 37 percent.4 Enrollment in public technical and vocational training institutions was just 3.5 percent.
+Limited capacities at schools and training institutions combined with costly fees prevent many young people from furthering their education and improving their skills.

 The National Apprenticeship Program (NAP) is a training program initiated by the Council for Technical and Vocational Education and Training (COTVET), and implemented by district-level coordinators of the Ghana Education Service, in close partnership with craft-specific trade associations.

 Researchers used a randomized evaluation to measure the impacts of a national apprenticeship program on labor supply, wages, skills, and employment, as well as consumption, fertility, migration, and other outcomes.
 The evaluation also examined whether characteristics and effort of the training firm made a difference in labor market outcomes.